Apparent retrograde motion: Etymology and history

 The term retrograde is from the Latin word retrogradus – "backward-step", the affix retro- meaning "backwards" and gradus "step".
 Retrograde is most commonly an adjective used to describe the path of a planet as it travels through the night sky, with respect to the zodiac, stars, and other bodies of the celestial canopy.
-In this context, the term refers to planets, as they appear from Earth, stopping briefly and reversing direction at certain times, though in reality, of course, we now understand that they perpetually orbit in the same uniform direction.
+In this context, the term refers to planets, as they appear from Earth, stopping briefly and reversing direction at certain times, though in reality we now understand that they perpetually orbit in the same uniform direction.

 Although planets can sometimes be mistaken for stars as one observes the night sky, the planets actually change position from night to night in relation to the stars.
 Retrograde (backward) and prograde (forward) are observed as though the stars revolve around the Earth.
 Ancient Greek astronomer Ptolemy in 150 AD believed that the Earth was the center of the Solar System and therefore used the terms retrograde and prograde to describe the movement of the planets in relation to the stars.
 Although it is known today that the planets revolve around the Sun, the same terms continue to be used in order to describe the movement of the planets in relation to the stars as they are observed from Earth.
 Like the Sun, the planets appear to rise in the East and set in the West.
 When a planet travels eastward in relation to the stars, it is called prograde.
 When the planet travels westward in relation to the stars (opposite path) it is called retrograde.

 This apparent retrogradation puzzled ancient astronomers, and was one reason they named these bodies 'planets' in the first place: 'Planet' comes from the Greek word for 'wanderer'.
 In the geocentric model of the Solar System proposed by Apollonius in the third century BCE, retrograde motion was explained by having the planets travel in deferents and epicycles.
 It was not understood to be an illusion until the time of Copernicus, although the Greek astronomer Aristarchus in 240 BCE proposed a heliocentric model for the Solar System.

 Galileo's drawings show that he first observed Neptune on December 28, 1612, and again on January 27, 1613.
 On both occasions, Galileo mistook Neptune for a fixed star when it appeared very close—in conjunction—to Jupiter in the night sky, hence, he is not credited with Neptune's discovery.
 During the period of his first observation in December 1612, Neptune was stationary in the sky because it had just turned retrograde that very day.
 Since Neptune was only beginning its yearly retrograde cycle, the motion of the planet was far too slight to be detected with Galileo's small telescope.